Al Barker

-Alfred L. Barker (January 18, 1839 – September 15, 1912) played one major league baseball game in 1871 for the Rockford Forest Citys of the National Association.
+Alfred L. Barker (January 18, 1839 – September 15, 1912) was an American professional baseball player.
+He played one major league baseball game in 1871 for the Rockford Forest Citys of the National Association.

 Barker was the starting left fielder for the Forest Citys on June 1, 1871, in a road game against the New York Mutuals.
 In five plate appearances he went 1-for-4 (a single) with a walk and had two runs batted in.
 In the field he made two putouts without an error.
-Despite his efforts, his team lost, 7-3.
+Despite his efforts, his team lost, 7–3.

 One of his teammates during his short stay with the club was future Hall of Famer Cap Anson.

 Barker umpired three National League games in 1881.

 A native of Lost Creek, Indiana, Barker died at the age of 72 in Rockford, Illinois.